Thesis-Limo/ROSTemplate/README.md

 3. sudo ./run installnopgu (for env without nvidia gpu)

-3. To run the simulation: sudo ./run start
+3. To run the simulation: sudo ./run start or sudo ./run startNoGPU

 4. There is still a problem if you run it once, so go into the terminal container and build.
 Then restart everything and it would be fine